Network-Sec/Network-Sec/README.md

 - **[Professional OSINT](https://blog.network-sec.de/post/open_source_intelligence_2024_eu_version/)**: 2024 Germany & EU Edition.
 - **[Contemporary Persistence using C2 Sliver](https://blog.network-sec.de/post/persistence_c2_contemporary_true_cybercrime_anyrun_sliver/)**: In a `Assumed Breach` scenario we show how to establish persistance with C2 sliver.

+## 🖼️ Legacy in 3D Rendering

+For over 20 years, long before AI democratized the creation of 3D images, we have been at the forefront of 3D rendering as an art form.
+Our renderings, especially those depicting `server rooms`, have reached over 30 million people and graced countless websites.
+Despite these contributions being available under `CC-0`, allowing unrestricted use, we have rarely received noticeable donations.
+This legacy highlights our commitment to the advancement and accessibility of digital art and technology.
+Explore more of our work on [Pexels](https://www.pexels.com/de-de/@artunchained/).

 ---

 Thank you for visiting our GitHub!
 Feel free to connect or contribute to any project.
 Let's make the digital world a safer place together.
 Much `Love` to everyone, it's the only thing that can save us all.
 We openly speak out against **Hate** & **Discrimination** - we believe, we're all the same, yet we don't have all the same `privileges`.
 No escalation jokes at that point.